ehohe/ehohe.github.io/_pages/cv.md

 ### Working Papers (drafts available upon request)
 * "An Experimental Comparison of AI-Enabled Semi-Structured Interviews and Fixed Surveys: Response Patterns, Quality and Representation."
 With Kennedy, Ryan, Amanda Austin, Edward Hohe, Laura Moses, William Minozzi, and Leib Litman. **Revise and Resubmit, *Public Opinion Quarterly***.
 * "What are You Talking About?
-Political Conceptualization and The Mismeasurement of Political Discussion."
-Under Review.
+Political Conceptualization and The Mismeasurement of Political Discussion."_ Under Review_.
+* "Cognitive Needs Fragment the Left and Unify the Right." _ Under Review_.
 * "Understanding the Effect of Negative Social Descriptive Norms on Political Action." *With Hans Hassell*.
-* "Cognitive Needs Fragment the Left and Unify the Right."
+* "Counterfactual vs Abstract Self-Censorship." *With Katie Gouge*.
 * "Corrections with Consequences: How Pre-Commitment Bridges Beliefs and Attitudes."

-### Works in Progress
-* Edward Hohe and Katie Gouge.
-"Counterfactual vs Abstract Self-Censorship."
-Data collection in progress.
-* Austin Cutler and Edward Hohe.
-"Blame Attribution for Partisan Polarization."
-Second round of data collection in progress.

 ---